 Key Audit Matter - Going Concern How our Audit Addressed the Key Audit Matter We note that the Group has a cash balance of \$1.24 million, current assets of \$4.76 million, current liabilities of \$3.63 million and net current assets of \$1.13 million.
 We considered the current financial position of the Group, Management's forecasts, including plans to return the Group to profitability and results subsequent to year end.
 We also note that the company incurred a loss for the year of \$4.33 million and had cash outflows from operations of \$2.47 million.
 Going concern was considered a key audit matter given the deterioration in profitability and the financial position in the current year.
 Key Audit Matter - Income Taxes How our Audit Addressed the Key Audit Matter As a result of the change in revenue recognition Management amended prior periods tax returns resulting in a tax refund due of \$1,519,410.
-We considered the Group's historical profitability, Management's plans to return the Group to profitability and results subsequent to year end to determine if it is probable that the This refund creates a franking account deficit/liability of a corresponding amount, \$1,519,410, the payment of which will result in a deferred tax asset of the same amount. deferred taxes will be utilised.
-We also note that the Group incurred significant taxable losses in the current year.
-These have been recognised as a deferred tax asset.
-This was considered a key audit matter given the significant judgement in determining the appropriateness of recording these carry forward losses as a deferred tax asset.
+We considered the Group's historical profitability, Management's plans to return the Group to profitability and results subsequent to year end to determine if it is probable that the recognition Management amended prior periods tax returns resulting in a tax refund profitability, Management's plans to return the Group to profitability and results subsequent to recognition Management amended prior periods tax returns resulting in a tax refund due of \$1,519,410.
+This refund creates a franking account deficit/liability of a corresponding amount, \$1,519,410, the payment of which will result in profitability, Management's plans to return the Group to profitability and results subsequent to year end to determine if it is probable that the